14.6 Example: Backtesting a One-Day 95% EUR Value-at-Risk Measure

 - Retrieve the tn data you calculated for Exercise 14.9, and calculate its sample autocorrelations for lags 1 through 5.

 - Take the absolute value of each sample autocorrelation, and then take the maximum of the five results.
-Based on this, does the VaR measure pass or fail the recommended standard independence test at the .05 significance level?
+Based on this, does the value-at-risk measure pass or fail the recommended standard independence test at the .05 significance level?